-

 Securing Land

-The Nature Trust secures properties with critical habitat.
+The Nature Trust secures conservation areas with critical habitat.
 Since 1971, The Nature Trust of BC, along with our partners, has acquired more than 500 parcels of land in British Columbia for vulnerable wildlife and plants.

 Managing Land

 As important as acquiring critical habitat, is managing these lands for plants and wildlife.
-The Nature Trust of BC employs regional land managers in strategic locations in the province to address day-to-day and long-term management needs for individual properties.
+The Nature Trust of BC employs regional land managers in strategic locations in the province to address day-to-day and long-term management needs for individual conservation areas.

 Biodiversity

-BC is the most biologically diverse province in Canada.
-Before The Nature Trust can know where to put our conservation efforts, we need to have an understanding of the biodiversity present on the property.
+B.C. is the most biologically diverse province in Canada.
+Before The Nature Trust can know where to put our conservation efforts, we need to have an understanding of the biodiversity present on the conservation area.
 Biodiversity is the variety of life in an area, which can range from life in a pool of water that collects between the leaves of a plant to the all-encompassing biosphere.

-To learn about one of our 500 conservation properties, click on our easy to use interactive map.
-You’ll discover when critical habitat was purchased or donated, the size of each property, wildlife and plants protected, and our land management partners.
+To learn about one of our 500 conservation areas, click on our easy to use interactive map.
+You’ll discover when critical habitat was purchased or donated, the size of each conservation area, wildlife and plants protected, and our land management partners.